sciencemesh/sciencemesh/docs/content/en/docs/Procedures/_index.md

 linkTitle: "Procedures"
 weight: 600
 description: >
-  This section describes operational procedures for the Science Mesh
+  Information on the operational procedures for the Science Mesh
 ---

 At the moment, the Science Mesh has the following operational procedures: